-- A) BREXIT and the Great Repeal Bill;
+- Brexit and the Great Repeal Bill;

-- E) Immigration from EU to the UK after BREXIT;
+- Immigration from EU to the UK;

-- F) Impact of BREXIT on UK’s Economy;
+- Impact on UK’s Economy;

-A) BREXIT and the Great Repeal Bill
+BREXIT and the Great Repeal Bill

 It is expected that major parts of the existing EU law will initially be wrapped into the UK Law under the Great Repeal Bill.